 Financial assurances from counterparties may include guarantees, letters of credit and cash.
-As at December 31, 2019, letters of credit totaling approximately \$90 million (December 31, 2018: \$122 million) were held primarily in respect of customer trade receivables.
+As at December 31, 2020, letters of credit totaling approximately \$130 million (December 31, 2019: \$90 million) were held primarily in respect of customer trade receivables.

 Pembina has typically collected its receivables in full.
-At December 31, 2019, approximately 95 percent (December 31, 2018: 99 percent) of receivables were current.
+At December 31, 2020, approximately 94 percent (December 31, 2019: 95 percent) of receivables were current.
 Pembina has a general lien and a continuing and first priority security interest in, and a secured charge on, all of a shipper's petroleum products in its custody.
 The risk of non-collection is considered to be low and no material impairment of trade and other receivables has been made as of the date hereof.

 Pembina monitors and manages its concentration of counterparty credit risk on an ongoing basis.
 Pembina also evaluates counterparty risk from the perspective of future exposure with existing or new counterparties that support future capital expansion projects.
-Pembina believes these measures are prudent and allow for effective management of its counterparty credit risk but th ere is no certainty that they will protect Pembina against all material losses.
-As part of its ongoing operations , Pembi na mu st ba alance its mark et and d cou nterpart y credit ris sks wher n ma aking busi ness de cisic ns.
+Pembina believes these measures are prudent and allow for effective management of its counterparty credit risk but there is no certainty that they will protect Pembina against all material losses.
+As part of its ongoing operations, Pembina must balance its market and counterparty credit risks when making business decisions.